World's #1 finishing resource since 1989

 - kamuela, Hawaii, usa

 A. Hi Ryan.
-An issue that we may not have yet made clear is that waste regulations are based not just on what the waste is, but also where it came from.
-Even before there was an EPA, plating shop wastes were regulated by the Department of the Interior, which selected electroplating as the very first industry to be subjected to 'categorical standards' (in other words, effluent limitations based not just on the hazards, but based on the industry which generated them).
-Thus, copper sulphate might well be no issue for other industries and still be tightly regulated for electroplating use.
+An issue that may not have yet made clear to you by us or by the regulatory agency is that waste regulations are based not just on what a waste is, but also where it came from.
+Even before there was an EPA, plating shop wastes were regulated by the Department of the Interior, which selected electroplating as the very first industry to be subjected to 'categorical standards' (that is, effluent limitations based not just on the hazards, but based on the industry which generated them).
+Thus, copper sulphate might well be no issue for a home owner with a koi pond, or even for other industries, yet still be tightly regulated for electroplating use.

-Plating shops who discharge to a sewer (municipal waste water system, publicly owned treatment works) absolutely, positively, without question must comply with EPA/NPDES discharge standards!
+Plating shops who discharge to a sewer -- municipal waste water system, POTW (publicly owned treatment works) --absolutely, positively, without question or exception must comply with EPA/NPDES discharge standards!
 The way it actually works, though, is that the EPA delegates the responsibilities to your local POTW (sewer system): you apply for a discharge permit from your local POTW (sewer system) and they give you the standards you must adhere to (which can be tighter but cannot be laxer than federal standards), and the POTW is required to monitor you, while the EPA monitors them and that they are monitoring you.

 But a small custom jewelry designer might not be considered a 'plating shop' (you & I can't make that ruling; the EPA does).
 If you are discharging to a municipal waste water system, they are charged with enforcing whatever are the applicable standards for your operation, so that's who to contact.
-Although I suspect that most small custom jewelry designers don't register, I think you might be considered a plating/metal finishing shop.
+Although I suspect that most small custom jewelry designers don't register, I think you might be considered a plating/metal finishing shop, but hopefully not.
 Good luck.

 Regards,